Gromov-Witten/Hurwitz wall-crossing

-By the first two conditions of Definition \ref{epsilonadm} the map $f_{C}$ can have arbitrary ramifications and contracted components of arbitrary genera (more precisely, the two are only restricted by $n$, $g$, $N$ and $\beta$).
+By the first two conditions of Definition \ref{epsilonadm}, the map $f_{C}$ can have arbitrary ramifications and contracted components of arbitrary genera (more precisely, the two are only restricted by $n$, $g$, $N$ and $\beta$).
 In conjunction with other conditions of Definition \ref{epsilonadm} we therefore obtain the following identification of moduli spaces

-where the space on the right is the moduli space of relative stable maps with disconnected domains to the relative geometry where $C_{g,N} \rightarrow \Mbar_{g,N}$ is the universal curve and where the markings play the role of relative divisors.
+where the space on the right is the moduli space of relative stable maps with possibly disconnected sources to the relative geometry where $C_{g,N} \rightarrow \Mbar_{g,N}$ is the universal curve and where the markings play the role of relative divisors; curves are allowed to sprout rational bridges for the sake of properness and existence of perfect obstruction theory.
 Instead of fixing the genus of source curves, we fix the degree $\mathsf{m}$ of the branching divisor.
-At each component $ Adm_{g,N}^{0}(X^{(n)}, \beta,\underline{\mu})$ of the decomposition (\ref{ramificationprofiles}), the genus of the source curve and the degree of the branching divisor are related by Lemma \ref{RHformula}.
+At each component $ Adm_{g,N}^{0^+}(X^{(n)}, \beta,\underline{\mu})$ of the decomposition (\ref{ramificationprofiles}), the genus of the source curve and the degree of the branching divisor are related by Lemma \ref{RHformula}.

-The obstruction theories of two moduli spaces are equal, since the obstruction theory of the space $ Adm_{g,N}^{0}(X^{(n)}, \beta)$ was defined via the obstruction theory of relative stable maps.
+The obstruction theories of two moduli spaces are equal, since the obstruction theory of the space $ Adm_{g,N}^{0^+}(X^{(n)}, \beta)$ was defined via the obstruction theory of relative stable maps.